swills/errorsis/README.md

 go build -trimpath -buildmode=plugin -o errorsis.so plugin/errorsis.go
 ```

 The other is via its own [module plugin system](https://golangci-lint.run/plugins/module-plugins/).
+See
+the [example module linter](https://github.com/golangci/example-plugin-module-linter) for more details.

 This package supports both, but note that the latter is preferred and recommended by `golangci-lint`.